 Maximum Bid ensures that bidders always have a chance to challenge bids placed in the final minutes of an auction.
-If a bid is placed during the last five minutes of an Open or Reserve Auction, the auction will be automatically extended for an additional amount of time, not to exceed five minutes, from the time of the latest bid.
+If a bid is placed during the last two minutes of an Open or Reserve Auction, the auction will be automatically extended for an additional amount of time, not to exceed two minutes, from the time of the latest bid.
 This will be indicated on a listing page by the “Or Later” link.
 You will have to refresh the listing page to get the most updated bid information for each individual listing.
-The auction will close once all bidding activity has stopped for a period of five minutes.
+The auction will close once all bidding activity has stopped for a period of two minutes.

 Confirmed bids may only be retracted at JTV’s sole discretion and require that you submit a formal request to retract.
 Once you have submitted your confirmed bid, it can only be retracted under the following circumstances:

 1. You made a typographical error when placing a bid amount.